smucesh/galpro/docs/index.rst

 Getting started
 ---------------
 To become familiar with the package, we recommend going through example `Ipython notebooks <https://github.com/smucesh/galpro>`_.
-For ease of use, Galpro is built around a single core class :ref:`Model <model>`, which is internally supported by two other classes.
+For ease of use, Galpro is built around a single core class :ref:`Model <model>`.

 Acknowledgements